Zeng Zesheng: World War II

 In 1937, following the outbreak of the Second Sino-Japanese War, Zeng was appointed commander of the 1085th Regiment within the 184th Division of 60th Army of the National Revolutionary Army.
 He led his troops in the Battle of Taierzhuang and later took part in major campaigns such as the Battles of Wuhan, Xuzhou and Changsha.
 In 1944, he was promoted to commander of the 60th Army in Yunnan.
-After Japan's surrender in 1945, he led his forces to Vietnam to accept the Japanese surrender on behalf of China.
+From July 1945, to support the counter-offensive of Y Force, Zeng Zesheng, while holding his positions, repeatedly dispatched troops to conduct diversionary attacks against the Japanese army in northern Vietnam, and took Menghong (Yunnan), Bát Xát, and Sa Pa.
+After Japan's surrender, he led his forces to Vietnam to accept the Japanese surrender on behalf of China.

 Chinese civil war

 In 1946, Zeng's 60th Army was transferred to Northeast China, where he served successively as deputy commander of the 4th Pacification Zone, commander of the Jilin Garrison and deputy commander of the First Army Corps under the Nationalist Government.
-On 17 October 1948, during the Siege of Changchun, Zeng led three divisions of the 60th Army, totaling more than 26,000 soldiers, to defect towards the People's Liberation Army (PLA) controlled eastern part of Changchun.
+On 16 October 1948, during the Siege of Changchun, he sent Li Zuo as an official representative to carry military plans of the Kuomintang over to the People's Liberation Army (PLA).
+At 1 a.m. on October 17, Zeng led three divisions of the 60th Army, totaling more than 26,000 soldiers, to defect towards the Communist-controlled eastern areas of Changchun.
 Following the Communist victory in the aftermath of the siege, the 60th Army was reorganized as the 50th Army of the PLA Fourth Field Army, with Zeng continuing as its commander.
 Following the establishment of the People's Republic of China in 1949, Zeng participated in the battles in capturing of western Hubei and Sichuan.
 In March 1950, he became a member of the Central-South Military and Political Committee.
+The CIA, quoting the Wenhui in late May 1950, classified Zeng Zesheng as a "minor official" of the Committee.

+On 9 October 1950, the Agency noted the presence of Zhang Zhen's 51st Army "somewhere north of the Yangtze River", of the 55th, 56th, 57th Armies on the Korean border and of general Zeng Zesheng's 50th Army in Manchuria.